bitwarden/help/_articles/faqs/product-faqs.md

 You can see more about Bitwarden for iOS here: <https://bitwarden.com/help/article/getting-started-ios/>

-### **Q: Why does something I shared with the organization stay after I leave?**

-**A:** When a user shares an item with an Organization, the Organization takes over ownership of the item.
-Even if the user account has its association with the Organization removed or if the user account is deleted, the item will remain with the Organization.

 ### **Q: Why am I getting a ‘New Device’ Email Message?**

 **A:** Typically this occurs for users that have a setting on their browser which clears their local storage and/or cookies whenever they close the browser or while they are using the browser.
 There are extensions that perform these actions.
 If this happens, you lose the indicator which tells our servers that it is an existing device.
 New device notification messages are not contingent on the IP address, only the device itself.
 We use local storage in the browser or client to label the device with an id.
 If that id has never logged in before then you will get an email.
 If a user clears this local storage, a new id is generated for that device and it will get a new email.